Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 ## The experimental setup

 The apparatus uses a Ge sample, cut from a standard P-doped wafer, placed inside a isothermal aluminum case.
-It is placed in the gap between two poles of a permanent magnet, realized from two neodimium magnets and a U shaped soft-steel core, acting like a torus.
+It is placed in the gap between two poles of a permanent magnet, realized from two Nd-Fe-B magnets and a U shaped soft-steel core, acting like a torus.

 The sample has 7 wires tin soldered in the positions shown in figure {@fig:sample_circuitry} and {@fig:sample_pcb}  as follows: